lfe/lfe/doc/src/lfe_guide.7.md

 defined before the macro is used.

 Scheme's syntax rules are an easy way to define macros where the body is just a simple expansion.
-These are supported with ``defsyntax`` and ``syntaxlet``.
+The are implmeneted the the module `scm` and are supported with ``scm:define-syntax`` and ``scm:let-syntax`` and the equivalent ``scm:defsyntax`` and ``scm:syntaxlet``.
 Note that the patterns are only the arguments to the macro call and do not contain the macro name.
 So using them we would get:

 ```
-(defsyntax andalso
+(scm:defsyntax andalso
   (() 'true)
   ((e) e)
   ((e . es) (case e ('true (andalso . es)) ('false 'false))))
 ```

+There is an include file "include/scm.lfe" which defines macros so the names don't have to be prefixed with ``scm:``.

 N.B.
 These are definitely NOT hygienic.